BellaMrx/HTML_Guide/README.md

 ## Contents
 1. Introduction to HTML
     - 1.1.
 Different types of websites
     - 1.2.
 Dynamic and static websites
     - 1.3.
 Programming languages for web development
     - 1.4.
 Software for the creation and presentation of web pages
     - 1.5.
 Create and view a simple web page
 2. Structure of a HTML document
     - 2.1.
 Syntax and structure of HTML documents
+    - 2.2.
+Basic structure of a simple HTML document
 3. The header data of an HTML document
     - 3.1.
 The HTML elements for the header
     - 3.2 The title element
+    - 3.3.
+The base element

 ---------------------------------------------------------------------------------------------------------------